-Parental allowance is followed by "new" child benefit for year 2012 and onwards, birth grant and large family allowance.
+Parental allowance is followed by "new" child benefit for years 2012 - 2016, birth grant and large family allowance (the last two benefits are means tested from year 2012 on).
 The two means-tested benefits, social assistance and housing benefit depend on income after income tax and employee and self-employed contributions.
 They are therefore simulated after the simulation of income taxes and contributions.
-The housing benefit income test takes account of parental allowance and social assistance, but it should be mentioned that it is not simulated in the baseline.
+The housing benefit income test takes account of parental allowance and social assistance.
 Furthermore, the child benefit income test (before 2012) takes account of social assistance and housing benefit.
 Therefore "old" child benefit policy for year 2011 comes after social assistance and housing benefit (it is set off from 2012).
 Finally, other credited social insurance contributions are simulated: health insurance contributions on pensions and unemployment assistance and employer part of social insurance contributions on benefits.
-No changes to the order of simulation are made for year 2015 and after.
+No changes to the order of simulation are made for year 2013 and after.

-Table 3 EUROMOD Spine: order of simulation, 2015-2018
+Table 3 EUROMOD Spine: order of simulation, 2013-2016

-Policy Grp/No SI_2015 SI_2016 SI_2017 SI_2018 Comment ▶ ● SetDefault_si on on on on DEF: DEFAULT VALUES FOR • • Uprate_SI on on on on DEF: UPRATING FACTORS • • ConstDef_si on on on on DEF: CONSTANTS • • prelim_si on on on on DEF: Preliminary definitions • • IlsDef_SI on on on on DEF: STANDARD INCOME CONCEPTS IlsUDBDef_SI on on on on DEF: UDB INCOME CONCEPTS • • Ildef_SI on on on on DEF: INCOME CONCEPTS • • TUDef_SI on on on on DEF: ASSESSMENT UNITS neg_si on on on on Non-negative income yem_si off off off off Minimum wage bunct_si toggle toggle toggle toggle BEN: unemployment wage • • bmact_si on on on on BEN: parental (maternity) payment (PART SIMULATED) • • bcrbafh_si on on on on BEN: paternity leave benefit (PART SIMULATED) • • tpa_si on on on on TAX: Payroll tax and tax on contractual work (employers) • • tscer_si on on on on SIC: Social Insurance Contributions for Employers • • tscee_si on on on on SIC: Social Insurance Contribution for Employees • • tscse_si on on on on SIC: Social Insurance Contributions for Self-Employed • • tscctfa_si on on on on SIC: Credited social contributions up to full working time for parents tinta01_si on on on on TAX: standard allowances tinta02_si on on on on TAX: family allowances tin_si on on on on "TAX: Income tax; total allowance, schedule and tax credits" bmanc_si on on on on BEN: Parental Allowance bchmt_si on on on on BEN: Child benefit bchba_si on on on on BEN: Birth Grant • • bchlg_si on on on on BEN: Large family allowance bsa_si on on on on BEN: Social assistance bsapm_si on on on on BEN: Income support • • bho_si toggle toggle toggle toggle BEN: Housing benefit ŵ bchmt_si off off off off BEN: Child benefit (repetition of policy with order 18) • • tscct_si on on on on SIC: Credited social insurance • • output_std_si on on on on DEF: STANDARD OUTPUT INDIVIDUAL LEVEL output_std_hh_si off off off off DEF: STANDARD OUTPUT HOUSEHOLD LEVEL
+Policy Grp/No SI_2013 SI_2014 SI_2015 SI_2016 Comment • • Se etDefault_si on on on on DEF: DEFAULT VALUES FOR VARIABLES ⊦ \varTheta Up prate_SI on on on on DEF: UPRATING FACTORS + • Co onstDef_si on on on on DEF: CONSTANTS ∍ o pr relim_si on on on on DEF: Preliminary definitions ⊦ o Ils sDef_SI on on on on DEF: INCOME CONCEPTS ⊦ ⊖ Ik def_SI on on on on DEF: INCOME CONCEPTS F ● TU UDef_SI on on on on DEF: ASSESSMENT UNITS ⊦ o ne eg_si on on on on Non-negative income ∍ o ye em_si off off off off Minimum wage ⊦ o bu unct_si toggle toggle toggle toggle SWITCH: unemployment wage compensation ⊦ o bn mact_si on on on on BEN: parental (maternity) payment (PART • • tp oa_si on on on on TAX: Payroll tax and tax on contractual work ⊦ o ts scer_si on on on on SIC: Social Insurance Contributions for Employers ⊦ o ts scee_si on on on on SIC: Social Insurance Contribution for Employees ⊦ o ts scse_si on on on on SIC: Social Insurance Contributions for → e tse cctfa_si on on on on SIC: Credited social contributions up to full working time for parents ⊦ o tin nta01_si on on on on TAX: standard allowances ⊦ o tin nta02_si on on on on TAX: family allowances → e tin n_si on on on on "TAX: Income tax; total allowance, schedule and tax credits" ⊦ o bn manc_si on on on on BEN: Parental Allowance ∍ o bo chmt_si on on on on BEN: Child benefit ∍ o bo chba_si on on on on BEN: Birth Grant ∍ o bo chlg_si on on on on BEN: Large family allowance ∍ o bs sa_si on on on on BEN: Social assistance ∍ o bs sapm_si on on on on BEN: Income support ⊦ o bh ho_si on on on on BEN: Housing benefit 🛊 bo chmt_si off off off off BEN: Child benefit (repetition of policy with e ts cct_si on on on on SIC: Credited social insurance contributions ou utput_std_si on on on on DEF: STANDARD OUTPUT INDIVIDUAL LEVEL · • ou utput_std_hh_si off off off off DEF: STANDARD OUTPUT HOUSEHOLD LEVEL